 This is necessary to present any semblance of a clear picture.
-The higher the generation, the smaller you can go and maintain clear picture.
+The higher the generation, the smaller you can go and maintain a clear picture.

 Other Necessary Features

 The most important feature you should consider is the ability to attach an IR illuminator.
-Remember night vision binoculars are kind of large so carrying them with hand and trying to use an illuminator can be difficult.
+Remember night vision binoculars are kind of large, so carrying them by hand and trying to use an illuminator can be difficult.